2025–26 Milwaukee Panthers men's basketball team

-The 2025–26 Milwaukee Panthers men's basketball team represents the University of Wisconsin–Milwaukee during the 2025–26 NCAA Division I men's basketball season.
-The Panthers, led by fourth-year head coach Bart Lundy, play their home games at the UW–Milwaukee Panther Arena in Milwaukee, Wisconsin, and select games at the on-campus Klotsche Center as members of the Horizon League.
+The 2025–26 Milwaukee Panthers men's basketball team represented the University of Wisconsin–Milwaukee during the 2025–26 NCAA Division I men's basketball season.
+The Panthers, led by fourth-year head coach Bart Lundy, played their home games at the UW–Milwaukee Panther Arena in Milwaukee, Wisconsin, and select games at the on-campus Klotsche Center as members of the Horizon League.

 Previous season

 The Panthers finished the 2024–25 season tied for second place in the Horizon League with a record of 21–11, including 14–6 in conference play.
-The team reached its highest rank in the NCAA Evaluation Tool (NET) rankings for the first time since the index's introduction in 2018 at 107.
+The team reached its highest rank in the NCAA Evaluation Tool (NET) rankings at 107.
 In the quarterfinals of the Horizon League tournament, they were upset by sixth-seeded Oakland, 72–64.